aflaxman/dp_2020_census/intro.md

 democratic governance.
-Every ten years, the US Census Bureau is consititutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.[ref]
-The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.
-Data from the decennial census will also be used extensively by sociologists, economists, demographers, and other researchers, and it will also inform strategic decisions in the private and non-profit sectors, and facilitate the accurate weighting of subsequent population surveys for the next decade.[ref]
+Every ten years, the US Census Bureau is consititutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.[ref GAO-18-635 Census Bureau Improved the Quality of Its Cost Estimation but Additional Steps Are Needed to Ensure Reliability] The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.
+Data from the decennial census will also be used extensively by sociologists, economists, demographers, and other researchers, and it will also inform strategic decisions in the private and non-profit sectors, and facilitate the accurate weighting of subsequent population surveys for the next decade.[@ruggles2019differential]

-The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[ref]
-This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[ref]
-Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.[ref]
+The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[ref TopDown draft? something better?]
+This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[ref Dwork and Roth, Privacy Book?]
+Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.[@mckenna2018disclosure]

 To date, there is a lack of empirical examination of DP in census DAS, but the approach was applied to the 2018 end-to-end test of the